unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/cache-pools.md

 # Cache pools

 In Unraid, a cache pool is a collection of one or more drives, typically SSDs or high-speed HDDs.
 These drives temporarily store data before it's moved to your main array.
 Using cache pools can significantly enhance write speeds, protect your data, and provide dedicated storage for specific tasks like running Docker containers or virtual machines.
-If you're using Unraid version 6.9 or newer, you can even create multiple cache pools, each with its own name and purpose.

 Cache pools offer several advantages, making them a valuable addition to your Unraid setup, such as: